 If you wait until after they bloom, you can deadhead and prune at the same time.
 This will encourage lots of new growth and give you more flowers next year.

 For renewal pruning on multi-stemmed shrubs, such as forsythia, lilacs, or viburnum, take out 1/3 of the oldest stems each year to encourage new growth.

-Plants to Prune in Winter
+Prune Summer-Flowering Plants in Winter